Plan Your Trip Itinerary: One Day in History

 Morning

-Prepare for a day of historic immersion with breakfast at PO News & Flagstaff Cafe, a local haunt with over 100 years of history, or grab something to go from the much-loved Java Moon.
+Prepare for a day of historic immersion with breakfast at the breezy, beautiful Bakehouse & Co., or grab something to go from the much-loved Java Moon on Main Street – or the all new Java Moon Station on Coffeen Ave.
 Less than an hour from downtown, near Crow Agency, Montana, is the Little Bighorn Battlefield National Monument.
 The site memorializes the US Army’s 7th Cavalry and the Lakotas and Cheyennes in one of the Indian’s last armed efforts to preserve their way of life.

 Back in Sheridan County, tour other important Indian Wars battle sites, including Fort Phil Kearney, the Wagon Box Fight, and the Connor Battlefield.
 The Connor Battlefield, otherwise known as the site of the Battle of the Tongue River, is located at the City Park in the Town of Ranchester.